Brač Island, Croatia: The Complete Travel Guide

 Blaca Hermitage (Cave Monastery)

-A real highlight and one of the most interesting things to do on Brac is a visit to the beautiful monastery complex of the Hermitage Blaca.
-Also known as the cave monastery, this mystical site is located directly in the interior of the island on a huge cliff and can only be reached by a hike.
-This monastery was founded by monks, the so-called Glagolites, who at that time fled from the Turkish attacks from the mainland to the island of Brac.
+The beautiful monastery complex of Blaca Hermitage is definitely a highlight and one of the most interesting attractions on Brac Island.
+Also known as the Cave Monastery, this mystical place is located on a huge cliff in the interior of the island and can only be reached by a short hike.
+The monastery was founded in the 16th century by Glagolitic monks who fled to Brac from the mainland to escape Turkish attacks.
 Later, the building was used as an observatory.
-Today, the Blaca Hermitage is a small museum where you can admire artifacts from the monarchy and astronomical paraphernalia, such as ancient telescopes.
+Today, the Blaca hermitage houses a museum where you can see artifacts from the monarchy and astronomical equipment such as old telescopes.

-Supetar is one of the most popular holiday resorts on Brac and with its 3,500 inhabitants it is the largest town on the island.
+Supetar is one of the most popular tourist resorts on the island of Brac and the largest town on the island with a population of 3,500.
 It is located on the north coast and can be easily reached by ferry from Split.
-Especially the harbor with the small old town is uniquely beautiful here, where cozy restaurants and konobas line the waterfront and form the tourist center.
-Also worth seeing is the parish church of Supetar, which essentially characterizes the picturesque townscape.
-The beaches of Supetar are also fantastic and very suitable for a relaxing beach vacation on Brac.
+The romantic harbor with the beautiful old town is especially charming, where cozy restaurants and konobas line the waterfront and form the tourist center.
+Also worth seeing is the parish church of Supetar, which together with the traditional Dalmatian stone houses characterize the picturesque townscape.
+The beaches of Supetar are also a dream and ideal for a relaxing beach vacation on Brac.

 Tip: In Supetar you will find a wide selection of fantastic accommodations.
 Highly recommended is the Adults Only Hotel Osam, a very nice boutique hotel in a top location.